 PROTECTION AND CONSERVATION OF FORESTS IN BULGARIA

-The data provided by the system of surveillance and prevention against various biotic and abiotic factors damaging forests, show that in the last five years 2010-2016 the most serious risk factors continue to be forest fires and pests diseases.
+The data provided by the system of monitoring and control of various biotic and abiotic agents damaging forests, show that in the last five years the most serious risk factors continue to be forest fires and pests diseases.
 Windthrows, snowfalls, drought and floods have not shown noticeable negative impact on the development of forest ecosystems in the country.
 For 2018 222 forest fires were registered and the burned forest area was 1453 ha, which is much lower than the previous two years.

-Adopted in 2011 Forest Act and related regulations at present are the main legal framework governing public relations relating to the conservation, management and use of forest areas in Bulgaria.
-Objectives of the law are directed at ensuring multifunctional and sustainable management of forest ecosystems and include: protection and enhancement of forest area; maintenance and improvement the condition of forests; ensuring and maintenance the ecosystem, social and economic functions of forest territories; ensuring and increasing the production of timber and non-timber forest products through environmentally sound management of forest areas; maintenance of biological and landscape diversity and improve the populations of species of wild flora, fauna and micota; providing opportunities for rest of the population and improve conditions of recreation; achieving a balance between the interests of society and the owners of forest areas; supporting and encouraging landowners in forest areas; implementation of international and European commitments to conservation for forest habitats.
+The Forest Law adopted in 2011 and the related regulations are the main legal framework governing the sustainable forest management in Bulgaria.
+The strategic goals are directed at ensuring multifunctional management of forest ecosystems including protection and enhancement of forest territory; maintenance and improvement the condition of forests; ensuring and maintenance the ecological, social and economic functions of forests; ensuring and increasing the production of timber and non-timber forest products through environmentally sound management of forest areas; maintenance of biological and landscape diversity.

-Other key documents for the development the sector are the Law on Hunting and Game protection Act, the National Strategy for Development of the Forestry Sector in the Republic of Bulgaria comprising the period 2013-2020, adopted by Protocol of the Council of Ministers, Strategic Plan for the development of the forestry sector in Republic of Bulgaria 2014 -2023, Protected areas Act, Environmental Protection Act, Biodiversity Act, Renewable Energy Act and more.
+Other key documents for the development the sector are the Law on Hunting and Game protection Act, the National Strategy for Development of the Forestry Sector in the Republic of Bulgaria comprising the period 2013-2020, Strategic Plan for the development of the forestry sector in Republic of Bulgaria 2014 -2023, Protected areas Act, Environmental Protection Act, Biodiversity Act, Renewable Energy Act, etc..